ora-io/docs/cle/zkoracle/develop-guide/cle-development-tips.md

   * [storagoor](https://storagoor.vercel.app/) for sepolia
   * [smart contract storage viewer](https://tintinweb.github.io/smart-contract-storage-viewer/)
   * [storage layout option of Solidity compiler](https://arc.net/l/quote/phcauzke)
-* When developing with a deployed smart contract, you can use the following tools for examining its source code onchain and its current data:
+* When developing with a deployed smart contract, you can use the following tools for examining its source code on-chain and its current data:
   * [ContractReader](https://www.contractreader.io/) for reading contract's current data
   * [codeslaw](https://www.codeslaw.app/) for reading contract's source code
   * [Parsec](https://parsec.fi/) and [Arkham](https://www.arkhamintelligence.com/) as better alternatives to Etherscan